vbuterin/pybitcointools/README.md

 appropriate fee when making transactions.
 There are many different ways of making a transaction.
 Whichever method you choose, make sure you understand how to set the correct fee.

- h There are other methods explained later ()
     > from cryptos import *
     > c = Bitcoin(testnet=True)
     > priv = sha256('a big long brainwallet password')